 This pre-print represents an open letter to the Editor of the British Journal of Sports Medicine (BJSM) in lieu of this journal offering a 'letters to the editor' option as part of its publishing practice.
-A shorter version of this work has been posted on the 'rapid response' section of the BJSM website attached to the article being discussed.
-This expanded version is posted here to provide a more detailed discussion of the study's flaws as highlighted by the authors, and to ensure a permanent DOI for citation purposes.
+This work has been posted on the 'rapid response' section of the BJSM website attached to the article being discussed, and is repeated here verbatim to ensure a permanent DOI may be attached for citation purposes.